Achilles tendinopathy

 Self-help for Achilles tendinopathy

-You can try the following self-help measures to ease the symptoms of Achilles tendinopathy, without needing to see a health professional.
+You can try lots of things to ease the symptoms of Achilles tendinopathy without needing to see a health professional.
+These self-help measures include the following.

 - Rest your tendon by reducing (or stopping) the activity that triggered your symptoms.

 - Take over-the-counter painkillers such as paracetamol to help ease the pain.
-Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may also help to ease the pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may also help to ease the pain at first.
+But you shouldn’t take NSAIDs for very long.
 Always read the patient information leaflet that comes with your medicines.

 Try to carry on putting weight on your leg if you’re able to.
-Gentle calf stretches may help.
-Or you could try exercises that don’t put too much stress on your Achilles tendon, such as swimming.
+It may also help to do some gentle calf stretches if you can.
+You may be able to do some exercises that don’t put too much stress on your Achilles tendon – for example, swimming.

 Diagnosis of Achilles tendinopathy